-The Evans School is the oldest independent school of public affairs in a public institution in the U.S., celebrating its 50th year in 2011.10 It is among the larger MPA programs and is ranked in the top 5 percent nationally by U.S. News.11 The scope and scale of the School has grown substantially over the last decade and more to meet growth in demand.
+&lt;sup>11 Among 290 graduate programs in public administration/affairs/policy rated by U.S. News and World Report's reputational survey in 2010, the Evans School ranked 14th overall and fifth among schools at public universities (http://gradgrowth in demand.
 In 1998, the School had 21 tenure track faculty serving a total of 237 students, all at the master's level.
 By 2003, the scale and reputation of the faculty had grown substantially, external grant support was strong, and the School's ranking was on the rise.
 At this time we began to seriously plan for the PhD program.
 There were no other PhD programs in public policy and management in the region, in fact, none west of Chicago and north of California, with the exception of the small program at Portland State University (Oregon), which is not a comparable institution to UW or the Evans School.
 The demand from faculty and students (who inquired of us) for a PhD program was growing.
 New Dean Sandra Archibald, who took office in Autumn 2003, enthusiastically embraced this vision and planning and fund raising efforts began in earnest.
 The report of the Ten Year Graduate School Program Review of the School (June 2005) supported the planned growth in scope and scale of the academic program, including strong support for the development of the PhD program.
 In 2005 the University committed additional resources to help launch the program and final approval from the Board of Regents came in June 2006.